Delhi Sarai Rohilla–Bikaner Superfast Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 12455 / 56 Delhi Sarai Rohilla–Bikaner Junction Superfast Express covers the distance of 805 km in 14 hours 35 mins averaging 55.20 km/h in both directions.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.

 Routing

 12455 / 56 Delhi Sarai Rohilla–Bikaner Junction Superfast Express runs from Delhi Sarai Rohilla via Jind Junction, Dhuri Junction, Bathinda Junction, Sri Ganganagar Junction, Suratgarh Junction, Lalgarh Junction to Bikaner Junction.

 This train is different from the 12458/57 Bikaner–Delhi Sarai Rohilla Superfast Express which is operated by North Western Railways and runs via Churu Junction utilising ICF coach.

 Traction

-As the entire route is yet to be fully electrified, a Tughlakabad or Ludhiana-based WDM-2 or WDM-3A locomotive powers the train for its entire journey.
+As the entire route is fully electrified, a Ghaziabad -based WAP-7 locomotive powers the train for its entire journey.